2010–11 Paris Saint-Germain FC season: Kits information

-Nike manufactured the kits for Paris Saint-Germain and Emirates Airlines continued to be the club's main sponsor.
+Nike manufactured the kits for Paris Saint-Germain and the airline Emirates continued to be the club's main sponsor.
 Nike have been PSG's official kit provider since 1989.
 Emirates have been a partner of the capital club since 2005 and the major shirt sponsor since January 2006.
 PSG were handed brand new home and away kits.
 The 2010–11 season marked PSG's 40th Anniversary and the shirt commemorated it by reverting to the club's original colours.
 The Stade Saint-Germain club played mainly in white until 1970, when they merged with Paris FC and combined the white of Saint-Germain-en-Laye with the red and blue colors of Paris.
-The new shirts presented a special badge commemorating PSG's 40th Anniversary.
+The new shirts presented a special badge commemorating PSG's 40th anniversary.
 A golden embroidery encircled the shield with the traditional dates 1970 and 2010.